fmuecke/Ipponboard/HOW_TO_BUILD.md

 	a: gmake
 	b: gmake install

-Note: The default directory in QT is defined by "configure -prefix <path>" and created by "make install".
+Note: The default directory in QT is defined by "configure -prefix \<path\>" and created by "make install".
 This also implicitly defines the QT INCLUDE- and LIB-Directory.
 To ensure that no such path dependency has to be included in the Ipponboard, it is recommended that the QT installation is executed as described here.
-To reconfigure the path, run `nmake confclean`, change the setting and rerun nmake.
+To reconfigure the path, run `gmake confclean`, change the setting and rerun gmake.

 # Prerequisites for Ipponboard build
 ## Debian based